 Bringing tomorrow’s medicines to patients today

-Working together to scale up cancer research activity and develop best practice is what Dr Fiona Thistlethwaite considers is the answer to increasing Manchester’s ability to deliver cell therapy clinical trials.
+Working together to scale up cancer research activity and develop best practice is what Professor Fiona Thistlethwaite considers is the answer to increasing Manchester’s ability to deliver cell therapy clinical trials.
 She tells us how links across the city are being strengthened in order to help advance these cutting-edge treatments.

 Delivery of clinical trials of advanced cell therapy is always going be complicated but my ambition is to make delivery as routine as other clinical trials and treatments.
 By organisations working together to develop the systems and infrastructure to do this, more patients in Manchester will have opportunities to participate in these trials and ultimately bring tomorrow’s treatments to patients earlier.

 Advanced cell therapy uses the patient’s own cells to fight disease.
 My particular focus is on the use of a patient’s own T-lymphocyte cells (T-cells) to attack their cancer.
 These cells can be gene-modified or selected to increase their activity against the cancer, making this a personalised form of immunotherapy.

 These are challenging trials to run because they involve many different steps and processes.

 At the clinical site there will be an initial assessment period to see if a patient is suitable for the trial and whether they wish to participate.
 We then need to acquire the appropriate cells, manipulate them in the laboratory and eventually return the cells to the patient, usually done by infusion, so that they can fight the patient’s cancer.
 In this context the cells are referred to as advanced therapy medicinal products (ATMPs).

 Before we give the cells back, a patient may need chemotherapy as a conditioning treatment and we also need to frequently give other drugs to support the cells.
 Unfortunately these additional interventions can add to the side effects and often mean that patients have to stay in hospital for a significant length of time.